RIDA in Operation

 What RIDA built.

-A competitive density analysis that mapped competitor concentration against geographic market structure.
-National competitors concentrated in major metropolitan areas.
-Their advantage was brand recognition and search visibility.
-The actual work being performed was relationship-driven and required local knowledge, physical availability, and established referral networks.
-When adjacent markets were mapped against the same criteria, competitive density dropped significantly.
+A competitive density analysis mapping competitor concentration against geographic market structure.
+National competitors concentrated in major metropolitan areas, where their advantage was brand recognition and search visibility.
+The actual work was relationship-driven and required local knowledge, physical availability, and established referral networks.
+Mapped against the same criteria, adjacent markets showed far lower competitive density.
 The same referral source categories existed with far fewer practitioners serving them.

 A geographic expansion framework identifying adjacent markets where the existing model, already validated in the primary market, could be replicated with lower competitive resistance.
-The framework sequenced market entry based on existing relationships that could serve as initial footholds rather than cold-start prospecting.
+The framework sequenced market entry by existing relationships that could serve as footholds rather than cold-start prospecting.

 What RIDA built.